 Size of the text is one area where you cannot experiment much.
 Of course, you can have a heading that is huge, and if you are creating a personal website or a portfolio, you can employ any font as well.
 However, if you are creating something like a news website, your text will have to be a readable size, not big and definitely and not small.

 Take a look a Denise Chandler‘s website.
-The font choice can be funky, because obviously it is a portfolio and not a charity website.
-However, the placement and spacing in the text (visible once you scroll down a bit on the home page) smells of clever thinking.
-The lines ought to have that much of space; any bigger, and you risk it being too far; any smaller, and you risk the funky font coming in way of legibility.
+The font choice can be funky because obviously, it is a portfolio and not a charity website.
+However, the placement and spacing of the text (visible once you scroll down a bit on the home page) smells of clever thinking.
+The lines ought to have that much of space; any bigger, and you risk it being too far; any smaller, and you risk the funky font coming in the way of legibility.

 Step Four: Room For Innovation